trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

   Writes to :doc:`Amazon S3 <hive-s3>` and S3-compatible storage must be enabled
   with the ``delta.enable-non-concurrent-writes`` property.
-Writes to S3 can safely be made from multiple Trino clusters, however write collisions are not detected when writing concurrently from other Delta Lake engines.
+Writes to S3 can safely be made from multiple Trino clusters; however, write collisions are not detected when writing concurrently from other Delta Lake engines.
 You need to make sure that no concurrent data modifications are run to avoid data corruption.